thanethomson/blog/data/Post/2017-06-06-enterprise-security-spring-vault.md

   for integration with Vault.

 ### 6.2.
 Spring Configuration
-I personally prefer Spring's Java-based configuration over XML configuration any day.
+As per my earlier comments regarding XML, I personally prefer Spring's Java-based configuration over XML configuration any day.
 We need to configure several aspects of our application, each covered in the following sub-sections.

 #### 6.2.1.
 Vault
 It all starts with Vault.
 Technically, we need Vault to be integrated